Tuesday, September 24, 2024

 The emotions we experience when someone significant causes us heartbreak and disappointment can turn toxic if we hold onto them.
 They can disrupt our relationship with God by pulling us away from the person He has called us to be.
 Philippians 2:5 (NIV) instructs us: “In your relationships with one another, have the same mindset as Christ Jesus.”
 In every relationship and circumstance, God calls us to embody the attitude of Jesus, which is marked by humility, forgiveness, compassion, and love.
 We are to navigate our interactions with others by clinging to his example of love.
 This means letting go of resentment and embracing a spirit of compassion and understanding, reflecting the mindset Christ has set for us.

 We can’t carry unresolved hurt and pain into our new relationships.
 Doing so would set us up for failure and steer us away from God’s plan for our lives.
 To avoid this, we need to release this pain, allowing our hearts to be light with God’s love and grace.
-We can confident that unity with Him through Christ ensures that every Child of God achieves their full potential.
+We can be confident that unity with Him through Christ ensures that every Child of God achieves their full potential.
 Through His Holy Spirit, our Heavenly Father has equipped us with the ability to recognize when something is off in our souls.
 We have the spiritual capacity to make necessary shifts and corrections that align us with God’s Will, enabling us to reflect His goodness in everything we do.

 1 Corinthians 4:20 (NLT) says, “For the Kingdom of God is not just a lot of talk; it is living by God’s power.”
 Living by God’s power is a deliberate choice, just as choosing to cling to past hurts is.
 For Sherry, the challenge wasn’t about closing herself off to love, but rather avoiding the painful task of confronting old wounds.
 Her pride led her to believe that with the love of the new man in her life, there was no need to let go of bitterness and resentment towards her ex-husband.
 She convinced herself that addressing her deeper emotional pain with God’s love wasn’t necessary.
 However, this is never the case.
 Pride can deceive us into prioritizing personal happiness over our responsibility to walk in God’s love and seek His approval.
 While maintaining a positive self-view is important, it should not come at the cost of rejecting God’s transformative love.
 True fulfillment comes when we open our hearts fully to His healing power, allowing His grace to renew and restore us.■